 “To love others without first loving one’s parents is to reject virtue,” said Confucius.
 “To reverence other men without first reverencing one’s parents is to reject the rules of virtue.”
 On the other hand, “those who love their parents do not dare to hate others,” said the master.
 “Those who respect their parents do not dare to show contempt toward others.”
 The family is the foundation on which society is built, but the values of Filial Piety apply equally to all levels of Confucius’s hierarchical vision of the ideal society, dictating the relationship of a peasant to his lord, a citizen to his government — or, to put a modern spin on things, an employee to his company.

-Social faith and harmony are maintained through social rituals, which are described in careful detail in the Book of Rites, another of the Five Classics.
+Social faith and harmony are maintained through social rituals, as described in careful detail in The Book of Rites, one of the Five Classics.
 Let us say that Niu and Yizi are Gentlemen of equal rank, and Niu has invited Yizi to his home for the first time.
-When he arrives, Yizi confesses that he has desired such a visit for years, but knew he was unworthy of the honor.
+When he arrives, Yizi confesses that he has desired such an invitation for years, but knew he was unworthy of the honor.
 Niu says that he must beg to differ.
 He now realizes that Yizi is demeaning himself by coming to such a humble home as his; he should leave immediately.
 Yizi acknowledges that he deserves no more than to be sent away, but begs to be granted a few minutes of his better’s precious time.
-No, out of the question, says Niu; it would be thoroughly improper for him to admit such an august Gentleman as Yizi.
+No, out of the question, says Niu; it would be thoroughly improper for such a lowly wretch as him to treat with such an august Gentleman as Yizi.
 Please, do me the undeserved kindness of allowing me inside, begs Yizi.
 Niu grudgingly agrees at last, but refuses the pheasant Yizi has brought with him; it is much too rich a present for one such as him.
-Yizi confesses that he knows how inadequate the gift is, but he dared not enter Niu’s presence without bringing some sign of his respect; please, can Niu not see fit to humble himself by accepting it?
+Yizi says that he knows how inadequate the gift is, but he dared not enter Niu’s presence without bringing some sign of his respect; please, can Niu not condescend to accept it?
 Niu states again that he is unworthy of so fine a gift, and simply must decline it.
-Yizi says that, if Niu cannot accept his paltry gift, he must leave in the most abject shame, and that would be a weight on his heart for the rest of his life.
-So, Niu reluctantly accepts, even though the honor being done him is far too great, and leads Yizi inside.
-And so the ritual continues from there.
+Yizi says that, if Niu cannot accept his paltry gift, he (Yizi) must leave in the most abject shame, and that would be a weight on his heart for the rest of his life.
+So, Niu reluctantly takes the pheasant, even though the honor being done him is far too great, and leads Yizi inside.
+And the ritual continues there.

 For Confucius too believed that the harmony engendered by ritual rippled outward through society: from the individual Gentleman to his family unit, through successively larger social units, until it marked the empire or nation as a whole.